Effective Dreamcast Go

 13. Select with Default

-select with default is an efficient polling pattern that yields correctly:
+select with default is an efficient polling pattern that yields when no

 func pollChannels() {